Dipakk7/Dipakk7/README.md

 ## 🎯 About Me

-> *"Good decisions are driven by good data."* 📊
+I am an **AI Engineer & Data Analyst** with a strong academic and practical background in **Artificial Intelligence and Data Science**.

-I'm a **Data Analyst with a strong foundation in AI & Data Science**, focused on extracting meaningful insights from data and building practical machine learning solutions.
+I work on transforming raw data into meaningful insights and building **machine learning–driven solutions** that address real-world problems.

-My work spans **data analysis, visualization, predictive modeling**, and **real-world AI projects** that bridge analytics and intelligent systems.
+My interests span **data analytics, machine learning, deep learning, and applied AI systems**, with hands-on experience in model development, visualization, and deployment.

 ---